 - Recuperation lasting a year or more

 Minimally invasive spondylosis surgery, as performed at Laser Spine Institute, involves small incisions, limited removal of bone or other tissue and requires no hospital stay.
 Perhaps most importantly, recuperation is far shorter than after traditional surgery.
-Contact Laser Spine Institute to learn more, or for a free review of an MRI or CT scan.
+Contact Laser Spine Institute to learn more, or for a review of your MRI or CT scan.